 - Volunteer assistance is provided for household chores, transportation, visiting, listening, and respite care.

 - Continuous care nursing service is provided during periods of crisis for as much as 24 hours a day to maintain an individual at home.

 - Bereavement counseling and follow-up care are provided to caregivers following the passing of a loved one.

 - Nursing services, physician services, drugs, and biologicals are available on a 24-hour basis as needed for the palliation and management of an individual’s terminal illness and related conditions.

 Help is always available

 Family or friends providing care in the home can call for help at any time-24 hours a day.
-A member of the hospice team will come to the patient’s home
+A member of the hospice team will come to the patient’s home as needed.

 Hospice helps prepare family and friends for the loss of a loved one.
 Additional support is also provided after the loss occurs, through: